knoxai/AI-Native-Development-System/README.md

 1. Open your browser to http://localhost:8080
 2. Select the AI model you want to use from the dropdown
 3. Enter your development intent in natural language (e.g., "Create a login function that validates user credentials")
-4. Click "Execute" to generate code
+4. Click "Execute" to generate code (requires API key)
 5. View the generated code, AST representation, and semantic model

 ## API Endpoints